jeromeboivin/ollama-chat/README.md

 7. `/cb`: This command replaces /cb with the content of your clipboard.

+8. `/save <path of saved conversation>`: Saves the conversation to a specified file path.

-8. `/verbose`: This command toggles verbose mode on or off.
+9. `/verbose`: This command toggles verbose mode on or off.

-9. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.
+10. `/reset`, `/clear`, `/restart`: These commands reset the conversation, clearing all previous inputs and responses.

-10. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.
+11. `/quit`, `/exit`, `/bye`: These commands exit the chatbot.

 Remember to precede each command with a forward slash `(/)` and follow it with the appropriate parameters if necessary.